 We went to Balanced Being, Sandbeck Industrial Estate, Wetherby.

 Our first consultation was a real eye-opener.
 The vets at Balanced Being are fully trained vets as with all other Vets, but they have an ‘extension’ to their knowledge with the homeopathic side of things – natural remedies rather than the ‘antibiotics, penicillin or steroids’ choice that is usually available for all ailments!!
 I have to say though I was a little cynical.

-The first lady we saw – Jane – started our journey with a full discussion of Maggie’s life history, from birth to where we were – they wanted to treat the full picture rather than just the symptoms which seemed to be apparent at that time.
+The first lady we saw – Jane – started our journey with a full discussion of Maggie’s life history, from birth to where we were – they wanted to treat the full picture rather than just the ‘current’ symptoms.
 This is where we had our first ‘Eureka’ moment!
-Jane asked us what we were feeding Maggie with, and we responded proudly, thinking that we were very good ‘parents’ and were feeding our dog on the very very best commercial dog food that money can buy.
+Jane asked us what we were feeding Maggie with, and we responded proudly, thinking that we were very good ‘parents’ and were feeding our dog on the very best commercial dog food that money can buy.
 I’ll never forget her response – in a ‘oh that’s a shame’ kind of tone, Jane said ‘oh’.
 I asked for clarification of what the ‘oh’ meant and Jane went on to explain – again, I remember the exact phrase: ‘well it’s all just shades of grey isn’t it?’
 We were given a synopsis of the history of commercial dog food, and an overview of the kind of diet a wild dog or wolf would eat in comparison.
 The domestic dog has the same physiology of a wolf and therefore needs a similar diet.
 Some of the points that were made that really stick out in my mind include: